Tuition, Fees and Expenses

 The university pursues debt in accordance with the guidelines set forth by the Commonwealth of Virginia in the Virginia Debt Collection Act.
 Virginia state law requires that the university make every attempt to collect past due amounts owed to state agencies.
 If, after 60 days, full payment of a debt has not been received, the student account will be placed with a collection agency.
 Students are responsible for any collection costs incurred at a rate of 33.33% of the total due.

 Students also risk tarnishing their credit rating and will be subject to further enforcement proceedings.
 Collection efforts are costly to the student.
-Avoid additional costs by paying on time.
+Avoid them by paying on time.
 Agencies charge the student a 33.33% fee that is the collection industry standard.
 Collection fees cannot be appealed.
-If a student finds that their account has been referred to a collection company, they must contact the company immediately to make payment arrangements.
+If a student finds that their account has been referred to a collection company, contact the company immediately to make payment arrangements.

 Additionally, the account can be listed by the Credit Bureau as a bad debt, a delinquent account can be collected in full from income tax refunds, lottery winnings, or other refunds due from the state, and the account may be turned over to the Virginia Attorney General's Office for litigation.
 Timely payment is strongly encouraged so that collection efforts can be avoided.